-“And why can’t the Fates offer me something truly helpful?
-I have wrinkles on my forehead and my chin is disappearing in the loose skin on my neck.
+“And why can’t the Fates offer me something helpful?
+I have wrinkles on my forehead, and my chin is disappearing in the loose skin on my neck.
 Do you know why this is happening?
-It’s happening because I wasted my Goddess abilities trying to be what other people wanted me to be.
-I never even got to use my powers because the almighty jerk who created me forbade me to and you made sure I followed his rules.”
+It’s happening because I wasted my goddess abilities trying to be what other people wanted me to be.
+I never even got to use my powers because the almighty jerk who created me forbade me to, and you made sure I followed his rules.”

 “You need to embrace the life you’ve been living and let go of the one you didn’t get to have.
 Feeling sorry for yourself is beneath your birthright as a goddess.
 I raised you better.’

 I frowned and closed my eyes.
 My adopted mother was convinced that I was some kind of fated savior of the gods, but she was wrong.
 I was barely saving the mortal business I created for my silly sisters so they’d have a way to feed themselves.
 I could have made a living as a soldier or an assassin.
 Turning mortal had only made the nine of them ditzier.
 They needed a keeper, and I’d been doing the job for most of our immortal lives.
 It seemed fated that I’d end up doing it for the rest of our mortal years.

 Sighing into the phone, I tried to end the call on a better note.
 “Look… I’m sorry we keep having this same argument, but I have a right to be bitter.
 What memories do I have from my goddess life to keep me warm in my old age as a mortal?
 I’ll tell you how many, Mother—none.
 Athena trained as a warrior while I was babysitting nine women who can barely tie their own shoes without help.
 You and I both know that I’m nothing but a spare heir, and I’m not even your heir.”